The best travel skirts are versatile, comfortable, flattering, and easy to match with different types of shirts and shoes.

 Travel skirts with hidden pockets

 Some travel skirts are popular because they have amazing pockets.
 A hidden pocket is great for protection.
 You can carry a passport, identification, a room key or some emergency cash.
 No one will know it’s there.

 Travel skirts sometimes have more than one pocket.
 Sometimes they feature an oversize pocket where it’s possible to carry a map or small wallet.

 Many skirts have pockets you can zip to deter pickpockets.
 Travel skirts make it very easy to carry essential items without calling attention to them.

 Again, I’m partial to the travel reversible skirts above as well as Toad&Co travel skirts because they reached just above the knee, which is flattering and also appropriate for my 40+ years.

 With Toad&Co’s patterns and fashionable designs, women of all ages should be able to find something that fits their style.
 Skirts are so much more flattering than shorts as women age.

 They’ve been my go-to skirts for dressing casually but comfortably and have transitioned well when I did errands, went to school functions, and had a business casual lunch meeting.

-The best travel skirts are versatile and lightweight, making them the perfect addition to your travel wardrobe.
-Whether your style leans toward athletic or fashionista, there’s a perfect skirt for you.
+Whether your style leans toward athletic or fashionista, there’s a perfect traveling skirt for you.
 They will serve you well wherever you roam.